kolosovpetro/VerifyEncoding/README.md

 - `-Autofix` will apply fixes to all the problematic files.

 ### CI
-Add the following block to your CI script (here I'll use GitHub Actions, but it's use to adapt to any other CI provider):
+Add the following block to your CI script (here I'll use GitHub Actions, but it's possible to adapt to any other CI provider):
 ```yaml
 jobs:
   encoding: